socketio/socket.io/Readme.md

 #### BINARY_EVENT

   - `data` (`Array`) see `EVENT` `data`, but with addition that any of the arguments may contain non-JSON arbitrary binary data.
-On server, all binary data is a Buffer;
-    on modern clients binary data is an ArrayBuffer.
+For encoding, binary data is considered either a Buffer, ArrayBuffer, Blob, or File.
+When decoding, all binary data server-side is a Buffer; on modern clients binary data is an ArrayBuffer.
 On older browsers that don't support binary, every binary data item is replaced with an object like so:
-    `{base64: true, data: <the_binary_data_encoded_as_base64>}.
-When a BINARY_EVENT
+`{base64: true, data: <base64_bin_encoding>}`.
+When a `BINARY_EVENT` or `ACK`
-    packet is initially decoded, all of the binary data items will be placeholders, and should be filled by a `Parser#BinaryReconstructor` as binary data arrives via transport.
+    packet is initially decoded, all of the binary data items will be placeholders, and will be filled by additional calls to `Decoder#add`.

   - `id` (`Number`) see `EVENT` `id`.

 #### ACK

   - `data` (`Array`) see `EVENT` `data`.
+Encoded in the `BINARY_EVENT` style in case acknowledgement functions need binary data; see the notes above.
   - `id` (`Number`) see `EVENT` `id`.

 #### ERROR